A Higgs Doublet + Higgs Singlet Scheme with Negative Kinetic Term for Neutrino Mass Generation: INTRODUCTION

 \section{INTRODUCTION}

 At the present stage, the SM is widely accepted as the unified scheme to understand phenomena of the strong, electromagnetic and weak interactions, which is based on the gauge symmetry group ${\rm SU}(3)_{c}\times {\rm SU}(2)_{L}\times {\rm U}(1)_{Y}$.
 All elementary fermions and gauge bosons in the SM would be massless if the whole gauge symmetry is unbroken.
-By incorporating a Higgs doublet $ $ with a nonzero VEV in its neutral component $\phi^{0}$, the electroweak gauge symmetry ${\rm SU}(2)_{L}\times {\rm U}(1)_{Y}$ is simultaneously broken into ${\rm U}(1)_{Q}$.
+By incorporating a Higgs doublet $ $ with a nonzero VEV in its neutral component $\phi^{0}$, the electroweak gauge symmetry ${\rm SU}(2)_{L}\times {\rm U}(1)_{Y}$ is spontaneously broken into ${\rm U}(1)_{Q}$.
 All weak gauge bosons ($W^{+}$, $W^{-}$ and $Z$) and all elementary fermions, except neutrinos, obtain nonzero masses via the so-called Higgs mechanism.
-To be specific, the masses of weak gauge bosons come from the covariant derivative acting on the Higgs doublet, and the masses of massive elementary fermions originate from the Yukawa couplings among Higgs doublet and fermion fields.
+To be specific, the masses of weak gauge bosons come from the covariant derivative acting on the Higgs doublet, and the masses of massive elementary fermions originate from the Yukawa couplings with the Higgs doublet.
 There exist no right-handed (left-handed) components of neutrino (antineutrino) fields in the SM Lagrangian, thus neutrinos (antineutrinos) are assumed to be massless.
 This picture, although phenomenologically successful, has been strongly questioned due to the observed flavor-changing phenomena of neutrinos.
-One natural solution to this problem, an analog of the mixing picture in the quark sector, is to assign nonzero masses to neutrinos such that the group of neutrino mass eigenstates and the group of neutrino flavor eigenstates mismatch. \cite{Maki} However, it immediately brought us a new problem: \emph{Where do the neutrino masses come from?} There have been many different proposals, such as the seesaw mechanism.
+One natural solution to this problem, an analog of the mixing picture in the quark sector, is to assign nonzero masses to neutrinos such that the neutrino mass eigenstates mismatch its flavor eigenstates.\cite{Maki} However, it immediately brought us a new problem: \emph{Where do the neutrino masses come from?} There have been many different proposals, such as the seesaw mechanism.
 In the next section we propose a new model of neutrino mass generation, in which there is not need of any unknown heavy neutrinos as compared to seesaw mechanism.
 The normal mass hierarchy is predicted in our model by referring to the experimental values of charged lepton masses.
-The neutrino masses are explicitly calculated, falling on reasonable orders of magnitude.
+The neutrino masses are explicitly calculated, with reasonable orders of magnitude.